Having arthritis can be hard to endure daily.

 The Arahi from Hoka One One is designed for overpronators who do not want the rigidity and inflexibility of stability sneakers.

 The J-frame technology is a piece of J-shaped engineered foam made to give power where you need it and cushion and comfort where you need it.
-This creative design cuts down on weight and offers a cushioned, responsive ride without stiff, unforgiving materials.
+This creative design reduces weight and offers a cushioned, responsive ride without stiff, unforgiving materials.

 Reviewers like this shoe’s stability give it the best for those conscious of causing additional injury to shins, knees, or ankles.